maxboeck/Front-end-Developer-Interview-Questions/README.md

 > I like to design gig posters for fun.

 * What's your favorite feature of Internet Explorer?
 > It will die.
 One pale morning, it will draw its last frame, and the news will sound from every mountaintop.
-The people will gather in silent admiration of the peace and serenity that will -for one divine moment- cover the earth, promising a brighter day tomorrow.
+And the people will gather in silent admiration of the peace and serenity that will -for one divine moment- cover the earth, promising a brighter day tomorrow.

 * How do you like your coffee?
-> #000, thx.
+> `#000`, thx.